ProPrak01/Weather-App-mobile/README.md

 ## Features

-- Display current weather conditions
+- Display current location weather conditions when pressed on home button or when starting.
 - Get detailed weather forecast for the next few days
-- Supports searching for weather by city name or zip code
+- Supports searching for weather by city name
 - Beautiful UI design for better user experience

 ## Installation